Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 *Note that the "High" and "Low", regardless of candle properties, are absolutes and will always be above or below the candle body*

-## Installation
+## How to use

+### Configuration

-My indicator is published in TradingView's public library and requires no installation.
-Simply search for "Candlestick Pattern Identifier" and it will be published under the username "Depsi".
-Simply click on the indicator to add it to any chart.
+My indicator is published in TradingView's public library and can be found by simply searching for "Candlestick Pattern Identifier" under the username "Depsi"

 ## Examples